Memitaru/mission-control-be/prismatopia.md

 Generate a token for communicating with your local Prisma API.

-- Open the 'HTTP Headers' setting in the GraphQL Playground and set your token, like this:
+- Open the 'HTTP Headers' setting in the GraphQL Platground and set your token, like this:

    ```json
       {